MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v1.6.1/Get-AzureNetworkSecurityGroup.md

 ```

 ## DESCRIPTION
-The **Get-AzureNetworkSecurityGroup** cmdlet returns details for an azure_2 network security group.
+The **Get-AzureNetworkSecurityGroup** cmdlet returns details for an Azure network security group.
 Specify the *Detailed* parameter to display the network security rules.

 ## EXAMPLES